nrwl/nx/docs/angular/api-angular/generators/convert-tslint-to-eslint.md

 Type: `boolean`

 If true, it will not use existing TSLint config as a reference, it will just reset the project with the latest recommended ESLint config.

-### project

-Type: `string`

-The name of the Angular project to convert.
-Please note, if the project is an Angular app with an associated Cypress e2e project, it will also attempt to convert that.

 ### removeTSLintIfNoMoreTSLintTargets